 Where to stay: Quinta do Marvão – The owners spared no imagination when designing the rooms.
 Everything is in a rustic-chic style which is very common for Alentejo.
 Kind of a homestay but with a touch of luxury feel.

 Castelo de Vide small town keeps its charm with a castle on the hill, maze of idyllic flowery cobbled stoned streets and a majestic main square.
 But it’s a bit different from the above – apart that it’s much bigger, there’s life beyond tourism, which can make it more appealing, or not, depending on what you’re looking for.

 Évora is one of the most famous Alentejan towns.
-It has conquered the love of Romans and Moors, and now is an Unesco World Heritage.
-It’s main monuments are the Roman Temple of Diana and its Chapel of Bones.
-As a bonus comes the megalithic heritage in the nearby hills, known as the Portuguese Stonehenge.
-As the rest of the Alentejan towns on the list, Évora doesn’t disappoint with its cuisine, cobblestoned streets and white washed houses.
+It has conquered the love of Romans and Moors and now is a Unesco World Heritage.
+Its main monuments are the Roman Temple of Diana and its Chapel of Bones.
+As a bonus comes to the megalithic heritage in the nearby hills, known as the Portuguese Stonehenge.
+As the rest of the Alentejan towns on the list, Évora doesn’t disappoint with its cuisine, cobblestoned streets, and whitewashed houses.

 Vila Nova de Milfontes

 Vila Nova de Milfontes is a lovely laid back town on Coastal Alentejo, inserted in the heart of the Natural Park Costa Vicentina.
 Beaches nearby are its main attraction, they’re normally where the Portuguese go for their vacations, because they’re quiet and low-key, except in August, when well, nothing is calm.
 The narrow streets and tiny plazas house a lot of good restaurants, for a more scenic experience, go to one out on the beach.